-9628 TBA TBA S.Reynolds NET 03/23/17 to 05/26/17
+9628 TBA TBA S.Reynolds NET

 HLTH 10 Principles of Nutrition

 In-depth study of nutrients and their functions, chemical composition of foods and their utilization in the body.
 Course topics such as weight loss, sports nutrition, food safety, the diet-disease relationship, global nutrition, and individual's nutritional needs throughout the life cycle are emphasized.
 Course includes assessment of the student's own nutritional health.
 (L)